Malivil/TTT-Randomat-20/API.md

 *Parameters:*
 - *event* - The event object or event ID to check
 - *ignore_history* - Whether to ignore the event history check
+- *random_selection* - Whether this is being checked as part of an event randomly choosing another event.
+Defaults to `true`.

 *Returns:*
 - *can_run* - `true` if the event can be started, `false` otherwise